diego-benito-j/new_repo/README.md

 # Time to practice

-Given this rudimentary introduction into C / C++ concepts relating to memory, and a brief introduction into the error messages themselves, try to complete the following Jutge problems paying special attention to the error messages that you (and we) will inevitably get!
+Given this rudimentary introduction into C / C++ concepts relating to memory, and a brief introduction into the error messages themselves, try to complete the following Jutge problems paying special attention to the error messages themselves.

 !(Square Every Digit)[https://www.codewars.com/kata/546e2562b03326a88e000020]